DirtyHairy/r77-firmware-ng/README.md

 The cartridge slot on the R77 is, in fact, a ROM dumper.
 When you insert a cartridge into the slot, the R77 dumps the ROM on the cartridge and then runs it in Stella.
-In order to keep the dumped ROM, this firmware can be configured to store the dumped ROM on the SD card.
+In order to keep the dumped ROM, this firmware can be configured to store the dumped ROM files on the SD card.

-Dumping the cartridge ROM to the SD card is enabled by creating a file called `sys/settings` on the SD card with the content
+Dumping the cartridge ROMs to the SD card is enabled by creating a file called `sys/settings` on the SD card with the content

 ```